bpringe/bpringe/README.md

 ## Hello 👋

-I'm a passionate software developer who enjoys building systems with functional programming and Clojure(Script), building great teams, and growing and maintaining an open source community.
+I'm a passionate software developer who enjoys building systems with functional programming and Clojure(Script) and growing and maintaining an open source community.

 ## About me, at a glance